cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Protocol Overview {#protocol-overview}

-OPAQUE consists of two stages: registration and authenticated key exchange.
+OPAQUE consists of two stages: registration and online authentication.
+In the first stage, a client uses its password to generate authentication material that server stores in a credential file.
+In the second stage the client recovers its authentication material from server and uses it to perform a mutually authenticated key exchange.

+## Setup
-In the first stage, a client registers its password with the server and stores its credential file on the server.
-In the second stage the client recovers its authentication material and uses it to perform a mutually authenticated key exchange.
-For both stages, client and server agree on a configuration, which fully specifies the cryptographic algorithm dependencies necessary to run the protocol; see {{configurations}} for details.
+Previously to both stages, client and server agree on a configuration, which fully specifies the cryptographic algorithm dependencies necessary to run the protocol; see {{configurations}} for details.

+Before the registration phase, the client chooses its password, and the server chooses its own pair of keys (server_private_key, server_public_key) for use with the AKE, and chooses an oprf_seed of `Nseed` bytes.
+The server can use the same pair of keys with multiple clients and can opt to use multiple seeds (so long as they are kept consistent for each client).

 ## Registration